-"You detain my baggage?
-You dare to detain my baggage?" cried the singer.
+"You detain my baggage?" cried the singer.

 "Who are you?" returned the landlord.
-"It is dark - I cannot recognise you."
+"It is dark-I cannot recognise you."

-"Very well, then - you detain my baggage," concluded Leon.
+"Very well, then-you detain my baggage," concluded Léon.
 "You shall smart for this.
 I will weary out your life with persecutions; I will drag you from court to court; if there is justice to be had in France, it shall be rendered between you and me.
-And I will make you a by-word - I will put you in a song - a scurrilous song - an indecent song - a popular song - which the boys shall sing to you in the street, and come and howl through these spars at mid-night!"
+And I will make you a by-word-I will put you in a song-a scurrilous song-an indecent song-a popular song-which the boys shall sing to you in the street, and come and howl through these spars at midnight!"

-He had gone on raising his voice at every phrase, for all the while the landlord was very placidly retiring; and now, when the last glimmer of light had vanished from the arch, and the last footstep died away in the interior, Leon turned to his wife with a heroic countenance.
+He had gone on raising his voice at every phrase, for all the while the landlord was very placidly retiring; and now, when the last glimmer of light had vanished from the arch, and the last footstep died away in the interior, Léon turned to his wife with a heroic countenance.

 "Elvira," said he, "I have now a duty in life.
-I shall destroy that man as Eugene Sue destroyed the concierge.
+I shall destroy that man as Eugène Sue destroyed the concierge.
 Let us come at once to the Gendarmerie and begin our vengeance."